spryker/spryker-docs/docs/marketplace/user/back-office-user-guides/catalog/products/abstract-product-reference-information.md

 The following tables describe the attributes that you use when creating and editing concrete and abstract products.

+{% info_block infoBox "Info" %}

-{% include note.html content="The set of tabs for the Create and Edit pages, as well as for abstract and concrete products, is different.
-Hence, the additional columns with identifiers are added for your convenience." %}
+The set of tabs for the *Create* and *Edit* pages, as well as for abstract and concrete products, is different.
+Hence, the additional columns with identifiers are added for your convenience.

+{% endinfo_block %}

 ### General tab